 The impact management system begins with sourcing investments that not only meet all of the requirements of the investment process, but also meet the impact objectives of the Fund.
 This means the social impact objectives must be met.
-The investment team utilizes a high-level screening of investment opportunities to ensure they are appropriate for the Fund, and that there is opportunity to add value through one or more of the value-add mechanisms laid out in the impact objectives.
+The investment team utilizes a high-level screening of investment opportunities to ensure they are appropriate for the Fund, and that there is opportunity to add value through one or more of the value-add mechanisms laid out in the impact objectives as further described in Section III of the Memorandum.
+"Investment Philosophy, Objective and Strategy" (aligned long-term capital, function enhancement, environmental upgrades, purpose-driven development or tenant and community partnerships).